nukopian/DBIx-Squirrel/README.md

 to the data, while results can be processed cleanly and efficiently with DBIx-Squirrel's simple yet powerful transformation pipelines.

+Pretty much everything you could do with the DBI can be done the exact same way with this package.
+DBIx-Squirrel's enhancements are progressive in nature and you aren't forced to use them to get things done.

-This package won't set the world on fire, but it will help those who need to hack together data-processing scripts quickly and with relative ease.
+While this package won't set the world on fire, it will help those who need to hack together data-processing scripts quickly and with ease.

 ```perl
 use DBIx::Squirrel;